All posts

 Abe Wheeler

-MCP Apps MCP App Framework Tutorial Getting Started ChatGPT Apps ChatGPT App Framework MCP App Testing
+MCP Apps MCP App Framework Tutorial Getting Started ChatGPT Apps ChatGPT App Framework Claude Connectors Claude Connector Framework MCP App Testing

-An MCP App running in sunpeak's multi-host simulator.
+An MCP App running in sunpeak's multi-host inspector.

-An MCP App running in sunpeak's multi-host simulator.
+An MCP App running in sunpeak's multi-host inspector.

-TL;DR: Install sunpeak, scaffold a project, build a React component, write a tool, add mock data, and run the multi-host simulator.
-Working MCP App on localhost in 5 minutes, no paid accounts needed.
+TL;DR: Scaffold a project with npx sunpeak new, build a React component, write a tool, add a simulation file, and run the multi-host inspector with pnpm dev.
+Working MCP App on localhost in a few minutes, no paid accounts needed.
+Then add automated tests that cover both ChatGPT and Claude.

 An MCP App is a web application that renders inside AI hosts like ChatGPT and Claude.
 When the AI model calls a tool, instead of returning plain text, your app renders the result as interactive UI: cards, charts, forms, maps, whatever you build with React.

-The MCP App standard defines how this works across hosts.
-You write your app once, and it runs in ChatGPT, Claude, Goose, and VS Code from the same codebase.
-In this tutorial, you will build a contact card app from scratch and test it across both hosts locally.
+The MCP App standard (ext-apps, now at v1.7.1 with 2,200+ GitHub stars) defines how this works across hosts.
+You write your app once, and it runs in ChatGPT, Claude, Goose, VS Code (via Copilot), Postman, and MCPJam from the same codebase.
+In this tutorial, you will build a contact card app from scratch, test it across both hosts locally, and write automated tests.

 Prerequisites